I don’t like being raped

 In my case, I was raped in my sleep when I was young when I was already enraged and hurting from parental abandonment.
 I refused to see myself as a victim of either of those people’s choices, the result of which is another example of why our culture of victim blaming is abusive unhelpful bullshit.

-I have needed every ally, therapy session, healing circle, recovery method, and self care regimen I’ve ever had to own and address that pain and the ensuing rape in my life; both what I’ve inflicted, as well as breaking free of the self loathing cycle which kept me enmeshed in a pattern of being re-traumatized over and over by more rape.
+After doing that, I have needed every ally, therapy session, healing circle, recovery method, and self care regimen I’ve ever had to own and address that pain and the ensuing rape in my life; both what I’ve inflicted, as well as breaking free of the self loathing cycle which kept me enmeshed in a pattern of being re-traumatized over and over by more rape.

 Edit: The ensuing conversation which evolved from this piece, in which I added the Ping/Pong section to address some comments, and my trusty troll friend, inspired me to “finish” my thoughts on recovery at “I recognize rape happening in my life: But now what am I going to do about it?”